 Superintendent, Baltimore County Public Schools

 In collaboration with Team BCPS, Dr. Dance spearheaded the development of Blueprint 2.0, a five-year strategic plan focused on improving academics, safety, communication and organizational effectiveness.

 Early in his superintendency, Dr. Dance restructured administration to ensure more targeted support to the schools that need it most and established a new Office of School Safety and Security.
 His administration continues to be proactive in initiating preventive measures to promote school safety including controlled access systems in every building.

-At HISD, Dr. Dance spearheaded the launch of several innovations including a pre-AP English language arts and mathematics curriculum (in partnership with the College Board); two single-gender college preparatory academies with a strong science, technology, engineering and mathematics focus; and the redesign of a school to accelerate at-risk students two grade levels in one year.
-In addition, Dr. Dance assumed a pivotal role in addressing difficult issues, primarily a budget deficit of more than $120 million over a two-year period and school facility efficiencies.
+Prior to his appointment in Baltimore County, Dr. Dance served as one of three chief school officers in the Houston Independent School District (HISD), the seventh largest school system in the nation.
+As part of the HISD senior leadership team, Dr. Dance played a significant role in numerous milestones, and he spearheaded the launch of several innovations including a pre-AP English language arts and mathematics curriculum (in partnership with the College Board); two single-gender college preparatory academies with a strong science, technology, engineering and mathematics focus; and the redesign of a school to accelerate at-risk students two grade levels in one year.
+In addition, Dr. Dance assumed a pivotal role in addressing a budget deficit and school facility efficiencies.